-Ross Fisher To Qualify For Team Europe @ 3/1 – BET NOW
+Team Europe to win outright @ 6/5 - BET NOW

 The likes of Justin Rose, Rory McIlroy and Sergio Garcia are all looking dead-certs to be included in the 12-man team given their experience of Ryder Cup battles not to mention the fact all three are sitting in automatic qualification places.

 Ross Fisher picked up two points on his Ryder Cup bow at Celtic Manor in 2010 and sits in the automatic places so is worth considering when considering who will be in Bjorn's plans.

 However, there is certain to be some new kids on the block in 2018 as current number one-ranked player Tyrrell Hatton is 1/20 to be in the Ryder Cup team having enjoyed an impressive run of form.

 The 26-year-old won back-to-back Alfred Dunhill Links Championship titles in 2016 and 2017 and added the Italian Open to his collection last year.

 Hatton subsequently featured in Bjorn's European side for the EurAsia Cup clash against Asia in Malaysia in January and helped the side record a 14-10 win.

 He was joined in the team by last year's European Tour Race To Dubai victor Tommy Fleetwood, who currently occupies sixth spot in the rankings on the back of his 2017 to remember, and is also looking certain to be featuring in the Ryder Cup for the first time in his career.

 Spain's Jon Rahm is another set to be a newbie having won two Rolex Series events on the European Tour before taking a share of third at the WGC-Mexico Championship and finishing runner-up at the WGC-Dell Technologies Match Play.